LVMark: Robust Watermark for Latent Video Diffusion Models: Experiments

-\textbf{Watermark Decoder with Low-frequency.} As mentioned in Section~\ref{subsec:Robust Video Watermark Decoder}, we utilize only the low-frequency subband ($LLL$) among the 3D wavelet subbands.
-While this achieves high PSNR, relying solely on the frequency domain limits bit accuracy, as shown in Table~\ref{tab:Comparison of different domain types}.
-By combining RGB features with the low-frequency subband ($LLL$), we significantly enhance bit accuracy without compromising PSNR.
-Our method is particularly robust against compression techniques like H.264, which preserve low-frequencies.
+\textbf{Watermark Decoder with Low-frequency.} As mentioned in Section~\ref{subsec:Robust Video Watermark Decoder}, we utilize only the low-frequency subband ($LLL$) among the 3D wavelet subbands to be robust against compression.
+Table \ref{tab:Comparison of different domain types} shows that relying solely on the frequency domain yields high PSNR but results in poor bit accuracy.
+On the other hand, using only the spatial domain provides high bit accuracy but suffers from severe vulnerability to H.264 compression.
+Moreover, the results containing more high-frequency components show degraded performance under H.264 compression, since such components are suppressed during compression.
+To mitigate this, we explore combining each wavelet subband with RGB features.
+Among all results in Table \ref{tab:Comparison of different domain types}, integrating RGB features with the low-frequency subband ($LLL$) provides the best trade-off between visual quality and decoding robustness.
+Consequently, this design makes our method particularly robust to standard compression techniques, which preserve low-frequency components.

+\textbf{Comparison with Other Fusion Strategies.} We adopt a cross-attention module to effectively fuse the spatio-temporal low-frequency features with spatial RGB features.
+Due to the different nature of these feature domains, simple concatenation is insufficient for effective fusion.
+To show the effectiveness of the cross-attention module, we compare our method with the concatenation approach for feature fusion in Table~\ref{tab:Concat}.
+The results show that the cross-attention module leads to improved video quality and bit accuracy.
+As shown in Table~\ref{tab:No H264}, the low-frequency subband exhibits significantly greater robustness to H.264 compression than the high-frequency subbands, effectively maintaining message decoding performance.
+Moreover, the H.264 network further improves decoding accuracy against H.264 compression.

+\textbf{Performance of H.264 network.} We evaluate our H.264 network with randomly selected 2K test videos from Panda-70M dataset.
+According to Table~\ref{tab:h264 network}, our H.264 network generates videos that are highly similar to those compressed with actual H.264, allowing us to replace real H.264 compression with a pre-trained H.264 network.